-SY 2021–22 P-EBT benefits will be provided to school age children that meet all the following requirements:
+Summer 2023 P-EBT will be provided to school age children that meet all the following requirements:

-- Attended a school that participated in the National School Lunch Program (NSLP), School Breakfast Program (SBP), or Seamless Summer Option (SSO), in SY 2021–22
+- Enrolled for at least one day in May 2023 in a school that participated in the National School Lunch Program (NSLP) or School Breakfast (SBP) in SY 2022–23

 - Student eligibility:

-- Determined eligible in SY 2021–22 or SY 2020–21 for free or reduced-price meals through meal application, alternative income form, direct certification, or designation as homeless, migrant, or foster; or
+- Determined eligible any time during SY 2022–23, for free or reduced-price meals through meal application, alternative income form, direct certification, or designation as homeless, migrant, or foster; or

-- Attended a school that participates in Provision 2 or the Community Eligibility Provision (CEP), regardless of individual student eligibility
+- Attended a school that participates in Provision 2 or the Community Eligibility Provision, regardless of individual student eligibility

-Note: There are several situations in which students many not qualify for Summer 2022 P-EBT, which include the following:
+Note: There are several situations in which students may not qualify for Summer 2023 P-EBT, which include the following:

 - Transferred out of state

-- Transferred to a school not participating in NSLP, SBP, or SSO before May 1, 2022
+- Transferred to a school not participating in NSLP, SBP before May 1, 2023

 Communications and Resources for Eligible Households

-The CDSS will send communications about the upcoming availability of SY 2021–22 P-EBT benefits to eligible households prior to card distribution and the second issuance of SY 2021–22 P-EBT benefits.
+The CDSS will send communications about the Summer 2023 P-EBT benefits to eligible households.
 In addition, the CDSS has resources for eligible households and partners available in multiple languages on a new P-EBT web page at https://capandemic-ebt.org/.

 The CDSS created the P-EBT Helpline to assist eligible households with questions about P-EBT.
 The P-EBT Helpline can assist with PIN set-up, address changes, request for replacement cards, or general questions about eligibility and benefits.